BYUCS235/postfixeval/README.md

 # postfixeval
 In this learning activity, we will look at approaches to solve the postfixEvaluate() function in the lab.
 If you didnt finish the [expressions learning activity](https://github.com/BYUCS235/expressions), download the code or create a new workspace from this git repo.

-The algorithm we are given in the book is:
+The algorithm for evaluating postfix expressions is:

 1. Empty the operand stack.
 2. while there are more tokens